RobRoseKnows/aperturescience/README.md

-# Aperture Science - Portal End Credits in HTML/JS/CSS
+# Magnet Science - Magnet Arts Night in HTML/JS/CSS

-This project has been made by @Rudench and adapted by @xBytez and hosted by @xBytez on https://xbytez.eu/ with permission from the original author @Rudench.
+This project was adapted from the project made by @Rudench and adapted by @xBytez and hosted by @xBytez on https://xbytez.eu/.
+It is an attempt to simulate the Magnet Arts Night "On Vacation" parody.

 # FAQ